-From Black Friday and Cyber Monday to Boxing Day, the holiday shopping season is here in full force.
-Here, some savvy tips to shop securely online.
+Just in time for the holiday shopping season, here are some savvy tips to shop securely online.

 Here's how to dodge the hassles when you hit the online stores:

 Update your software.
 Your computer's firewall, internet browser, anti-virus and anti-spyware programs offer some protection against the viruses and other malware you might encounter, but you'll need to keep them current with the latest updates and patches.
 (Not sure if you need to update?
 Look under the "Help" menu for an item that says "Check for updates".)
 You might want to run your anti-virus and anti-spyware scans a little more often this time of year.

 Shop from a trusted computer.
 Experts agree that it's best to avoid internet cafes and kiosks in public places when you're placing an order because someone could be "listening in" on your connection, or they could retrieve the information you've sent.
 Stick to your home computer where you control the settings and the security of the connection.